 Should You Take Cannabis While Taking Eliquis?

 With a few exceptions involving very large amounts of CBD and other cannabis products, there has been no reporting of clinical cases of excess anticoagulation due to cannabis use while on Eliquis.
 Along with that, patients using cannabis in relatively low amounts while taking anticoagulants don’t report any clinically significant effects.

-But a highly elevated Eliquis level can lead to serious consequences, so it’s important to discuss using cannabis with your prescribing physician prior to usage, and it goes without saying that it’s imperative you follow their recommendations for staying safe while using Eliquis.
+But a highly elevated Eliquis level can lead to serious consequences, so it’s important to discuss using cannabis with your prescribing physician and follow their recommendations for staying safe while using Eliquis.